Last updated: June 16, 2026. Lineups remain projected until official team sheets are released.

 Iraq vs Norway Match Preview

-Iraq’s path is very different.
-Graham Arnold’s side are likely to defend in a compact 4-4-2, protect central spaces and try to use Aymen Hussein or Ali Al-Hamadi as outlets when Norway commit numbers forward.
-That can keep them competitive for a stretch, but it also invites pressure.
-If Iraq spend long periods pinned back, Norway’s crossing volume, second balls and set-piece threat should eventually tell.
+Iraq’s route to the tournament was far more demanding, and Graham Arnold’s side are unlikely to open this game up willingly.
+Iraq should defend compact, protect central spaces and try to use Aymen Hussein, Ali Al-Hamadi or Ali Jasim as outlets when Norway commit numbers forward.
+That can keep Iraq competitive for a stretch, but it also invites pressure.
+If they spend long periods pinned back, Norway’s crossing volume, second balls and set-piece threat should eventually tell.

 The main risk with Norway -1.5 is game state.
 If Norway score early, Iraq may have to step out and the match can open up.
 If Iraq keep it 0-0 into the second half, Norway’s moneyline is safer than the handicap.
-Still, the available squad quality points strongly to Norway, and the score projection makes the two-goal spread the better betting angle than laying a heavy moneyline price.
+Still, the available squad quality points strongly to Norway despite the abundance of shcok results at this tournament so far, and the score projection makes the two-goal spread the better betting angle than laying a heavy moneyline price.

 Predicted Lineups

-- Iraq predicted lineup: Basil; H Ali, Tahseen, Hashim, Doski; Amyn, Sher, Al-Ammari, Bayesh; Al-Hamadi, Hussein.
+- Iraq predicted lineup: Hassan; H Ali, Tahseen, Sulaka, Doski; Al-Ammari, Iqbal; Bayesh, Jasim, Al-Hamadi; Hussein.

 - Norway predicted lineup: Nyland; Ryerson, Ajer, Heggem, Møller Wolfe; Ødegaard, Berge, Aursnes; Sørloth, Haaland, Nusa.